The professors in this program are wonderful. They make themselves available whenever you need...

 This course integrates the concepts of decision support, database management and critical performance management through practical application development of performance dashboards.
 When completed, students will be able to construct department level user-oriented applications that capture data from transaction processing systems and present that data for business users in decision-compelling format.

 DSS 680 Predictive Analytics (3 credits)

 This course extends the data mining process to the predictive modeling, model assessment, scoring and implementation stages.
 In this course, professional data mining software, small and large data sets will be used to effectively analyze and communicate statistical patterns in underlying business data for strategic management decision making.

 DSS 690 Management Issues in Business Intelligence (3 credits)

 A critical success factor in Business Intelligence is the ability to communicate one’s analyses and recommendations to decision-makers.
 In this capstone course, students are directed to prepare a thesis document that serves as a model for doing this effectively.
 Issues examined include writing an effective thesis statement, making logical arguments, the constraints imposed by media richness, and the limitations of transferring explicit knowledge.

 This 30 credit hour program can be finished in about two years upon successful completion of the courses above.
-To learn more about the Business Intelligence master’s degree from Saint Joseph’s University, call (866)758-7670 to speak with an admissions representative, or you can request more information.
+To learn more about the Business Intelligence & Analytics master’s degree from Saint Joseph’s University, call (866)758-7670 to speak with an admissions representative, or you can request more information.